Arriving on Scene

 - Reassure the victim that only the perpetrator is to blame for an assault.

 Rangers who encounter participants having medical difficulties on playa should engage the participants and call Khaki to request medical response, or help the participant get to a medical station.
 Rangers do not provide medical care (regardless of their off-playa certifications), ESD does .
 Think of calling for medical as if you would call for 911 in the default world.
 If a participant can walk to a medical station (escorted or otherwise), they don’t need medical rolled.
-Use your judgment on whether or not to call it in.
+Use your judgment on whether or not to call it in, if you are unsure here is the ESD Guide to what is minor and what is serious.
 Medical emergencies are Must-Reports, but not all medical events are emergencies.
 As always, when in doubt, call it in.

 If ESD is called, stay with the participant until ESD arrives and releases you and your partner from the scene.
 In any situation involving medical response, there are three points at which you should call Khaki: